-- 7. The accreditation application is submitted to AED and the assigned Evaluation Team Leaders (ETLs).
+- 7. The accreditation application is submitted to The AED Foundation and the assigned Evaluation Team Leaders (ETLs).
 Clarifications needed by the ETLs are provided.
 If remaining issues are identified, they are addressed.

 - 8. When the ETLs feel the school is ready, this is followed by an onsite program evaluation by the ETLs.
 Accreditation is granted if requirements are met.